marekandreas/elpa/INSTALL.md

 enabled by default (and can be disabled at build time).
 With release ELPA 2019.05.001 the legacy API will be disabled by default, however, can be still switched on at build time.
 Most likely with the release ELPA 2019.11.001 the legacy API will be deprecated and not supported anymore.

+The release of ELPA 2018.11.001 changes the ABI and API, since more functions have an error argument.
+In C this error argument is required, in Fortran it is optional.

 ## How to install *ELPA* ##